DanSleeman/PMC_Automation_Tools/src/UX_Data_Source_Tools/README.md

 # call the web service with ID 123456 in the test database without creating a dataframe.
 ux.call_web_service(123456, query, db='TEST', dataframe=False)
 ```
-You can also use the previous example using the `uxDataSourceInput` class as the query.
+You can also use the previous example using the `UXDataSourceInput` class as the query.
 ```python
 ux.call_web_service(123456, class_instance, db='TEST', dataframe=False)
 ```